-Non-animal-derived antibodies and affinity reagents are mature technologies that are commercially available, are amenable to most research applications and offer significant scientific benefits (summarised in Table 1).
+Non-animal-derived antibodies and affinity reagents are mature technologies that are commercially available, are amenable to most research applications and offer significant scientific benefits (summarised below).
 This is supported by a recent review from the EU Reference Laboratory for alternatives to animal testing (EURL ECVAM) which recommends that animals should no longer be used for the development and production of antibodies for research.

-Animal-free antibodies suitable for research applications are available from suppliers and through custom generation services (see Resources).
+Animal-free antibodies suitable for research applications are available from suppliers and through custom generation services (see Resources section).
 However, misconceptions of their validity and limited awareness of their advantages are preventing widespread uptake of these technologies within the research community.